 4.1.4. "iss" (Issuer) Claim

 The iss (issuer) claim identifies the principal that issued the JWT.
 The processing of this claim is generally application specific.
-The iss value is case sensitive.
-Its value MUST be a string containing a StringOrURI value.
+The iss value is a case sensitive string containing a StringOrURI value.
 This claim is OPTIONAL.